|

 probably one of the coldest days I've spent up the

-lens.
-The day started off with a couple of Hawks and
+day started off with a couple of Hawks and a high

 distinct sound of a frontliner heading towards us